ptyagicodecamp/ptyagicodecamp.github.io-src/content/setting_up_pelican.md

 Title: My take on Pelican and Github pages from a beginner's perspective
 Date: 2016-12-08 10:20
 Authors: ptyagi
-Category: Python, Pelican, Github
+Category: Dev, Web, Python
-Tags: pelican, publishing
+Tags: pelican, github, githubpages
 Summary: This post is about my experience setting up githup pages using Pelican from scratch assuming no prior experience in Python webframeworks.